- New Jersey Pine Barrens Ablaze

 Near real-time alerts about natural disaster with a potential humanitarian impact

-From 24/03/2025 to 01/04/2025, a Tropical Storm (maximum wind speed of 231 km/h) COURTNEY-25 was active in SWIndian.
-The cyclone affects these countries: [unknown] (vulnerability [unknown]).
+From 18/04/2025 to 22/04/2025, a Tropical Depression (maximum wind speed of 65 km/h) THIRTYONE-25 was active in NTerritory.
+The cyclone affects these countries: Australia, Indonesia (vulnerability Low).
 Estimated population affected by category 1 (120 km/h) wind speeds or higher is 0 (0 in tropical storm).

 Near real-time alerts about natural disaster with a potential humanitarian impact